 4. Is the grant requested part of the match-funding required by the Heritage Lottery Foundation (HLF) following an award?
 If so state the amount of that award and the percentage of match-funding required by the HLF and the completion date.

-5. Wherever possible an annual report and accounts should accompany the application, as may any other supporting information deemed relevant.
+5. An annual report and accounts should be included with the application, as may any other supporting information deemed relevant.

-Applications should be supplied in digital form and hard copy, which should not be stapled; accounts and other supporting information may be supplied in digital, or hard copy.
-An e-mail contact is required with any application or enquiry.
-Most applications will be subject to a first appraisal; applicants who fail the first appraisal will be notified by e-mail.
-In almost all instances the trustees make their decisions at the quarterly determination meeting and applicants are notified by post within the following week.
+Applications should now be in digital form only; any supporting information or illustrative material may be supplied additionally as hard copy.
+A named contact is required with any application or enquiry.
+Most applications will be subject to a first appraisal; applicants who fail the first appraisal will be notified before the determination meeting.
+In almost all instances the trustees make their decisions at the quarterly determination meeting and applicants are notified by post, or email, within the following week.

 How to apply for a grant